 Implications

 According to the results, there are several important implications for psychological and educational applications.
 To adopt the Bifactor-GRM, researchers and practitioners must acknowledge the skewness and kurtosis on both general- and specific-factor abilities possibly causing inaccuracy on item parameter recovery.
-Secondly, our findinNorms strongly advocate for the use of MAP estimation in the recovery of person parameters, particularly when the number of items per specific factor is limited, especially less than 10 items.
+Secondly, our finding shows that non-normality strongly advocate for the use of MAP estimation in the recovery of person parameters, particularly when the number of items per specific factor is limited and less than 10 items.
 The outstanding performance of the MAP algorithm for estimating person parameters indicates that it is a more robust method for addressing the issue caused by non-normality and limited data.
 Third, increasing the sample size and the number of items per specific factor could make the estimates of both item and person parameters more accurate, which would lessen the negative effects of non-normality.

 Limitations

-This study definitely has certain drawbacks which require additional research.
+This study definitely has certain limiations which require additional research.
 During the simulation design phase, we exclusively simulated only one type of non-normality, namely skewness and kurtosis, and defined a fixed combination of their values.
 To enhance understanding of complex non-normality issues in real-world data, we may incorporate additional types of non-normality (e.g., bimodality) and utilize various combinations of skewness and kurtosis values.
 Furthermore, we exclusively examined constrained design factors of simulation study.
 Additional factors, like the number of factor loadings and the correlation between specific factors, could influence parameter recovery as well.
 Moreover, our research employed simulated data, which might limit the applicability of our results to real-world scenarios.
 Future research should examine the performance of the Bifactor-GRM in non-normal conditions using empirical data.
 Finally, we were able to evaluate the efficacy of psychometric software and R packages (e.g., FlexMirt, Mplus, and the R package lavaan) in Bifactor-GRM parameter recovery.

 References